pythongssapi/python-gssapi/docs/source/credstore.rst

    share the same or similar keywords, but their meaning is always local to a specific mechanism.

+.. note:

+   `None` is not a permitted value and will raise exceptions.
+Phrased differently, values must be strings, not empty.

 The krb5 mechanism in MIT libraries
 -----------------------------------